-We have applied to have our Class A ordinary shares listed on The Nasdaq Global Select Market ("Nasdaq") under the symbol "SRAD."
+We have been approved to list our Class A ordinary shares on The Nasdaq Global Select Market ("Nasdaq") under the symbol "SRAD."

 We are both an "emerging growth company" and a "foreign private issuer" under applicable U.S. Securities and Exchange Commission rules and will be eligible for reduced public company disclosure requirements.
 See "Prospectus Summary-Implications of Being an 'Emerging Growth Company' and a 'Foreign Private Issuer.'"